dpasca/portfolio/proj_ribtools.md

 #### My work on the project

-I was the sole developer on this project except.
+I was the sole developer on this project.
 The main tasks were:

 - Writing the rib scene parser
 - RenderMan shader parser and compiler